 Mariette commutes daily from Brampton and first began in our Preservice department with all the diagnostic equipment and preparing patients to be examined by our Doctors of Optometry.
 Due to her friendly nature and academic ability, she has moved into our Vision and Learning Center.
 She is one of our Optometric Vision Therapists and is currently being certified through the Canadian Optometrists in Vision Therapy & Rehabilitation.

 At the new and improved Eyes on Sheppard, you’ll enjoy a “Central Park” style seating area with beautiful interior design and an unmatched atmosphere.
-We encourage patients to take advantage of our aromatherapy programs, as well as many specialty services to maintain good eye health.
+We have incorporated relaxing sounds and scents into our practice to ease nerves and create a comfortable atmosphere for our patients.

 When you choose Eyes on Sheppard, you’re gaining the expertise of talented and passionate eye health professionals.
 We’ve been serving your community for over 50 years, and we know our neighbours and community very well.